-TREVOR O. JONES was elected to NAE in 1982 for his leadership in the application of electronics to the automobile to enhance its mechanical performance.
+Trevor O. Jones (NAE '82) was elected to NAE for his leadership in the application of electronics to the automobile to enhance its mechanical performance.
 Since then, he has participated in studies on topics including biological warfare, automotive fuel economy, nuclear regulatory management, aerospace, military systems, and deep sea oil drilling.
 Mr. Jones also chaired the “2020 Energy Vision” Regional Meeting in Cleveland, OH in 2006, a meeting that drew over 1,300 attendees and 1,000 viewers via webcast.

 “The National Academy of Engineering, as part of the National Academies, provides unimpeachable, unbiased views and recommendations on vital and strategic technological issues of national importance.
 It is therefore incumbent upon all professional engineers, particularly NAE members, to fully support NAE’s participation in these endeavors.”

 Mr. Jones has been a generous donor to the NAE for over two decades.
 He says that he supports the NAE because, as an engineer, he feels a sense of responsibility to support an organization that plays such a unique and nationally important role.